SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/device-protocols.md

 <td>STRING</td>
 <td>dynamic</td>
 <td></td>
 <td>The string is serialized into a series of bytes, starting from the first character in the string.
 The first byte corresponds to its first character.
-Likewise, the last byte corresponds to the last character of the string </td>
+Likewise, the last byte corresponds to the last character of the string. </td>
 </tr>

 <tr>